Security Logging & SIEM: Detecting Attacks in Real-Time

 During an incident, SIEM platforms provide a timeline of attacker activity, helping teams understand scope, impact, and root cause.

-This historical visibility is essential for containment, eradication, and post- incident analysis.
+This historical visibility is essential for containment, eradication, and post- incident analysis as outlined in our incident response guide.

 Final Thoughts